-Whether you're a casual gamer, pro-competitor or a blogger there are going to be moments on your MAC you'll want to record.
-This could be for your own personal viewing or to put together a professional show reel – with the rise of video sharing sites such as YouTube the software to record your best gaming moments or step by step tutorials is becoming more mainstream.
-For PC users there's almost no contest in recording software as the industry leading Fraps continues to set the standard, but if you're using a MAC you won't be able to access this software.
+Whether you're a casual gamer, pro-competitor or blogger there are going to be moments on your MAC you'll want to record.
+This could be for your own personal viewing or to put together a professional show reel – with the rise of video sharing sites such as YouTube the software to record your best gaming moments or step-by-step tutorials is becoming more mainstream.
+For PC users there's almost no contest in recording software as the industry-leading Fraps continues to set the standard, but if you're using a MAC you won't be able to access this software.
 Luckily there are a number of alternatives that are just as good.

-Filmora Scrn stands out among screen capture software due to its pure simplicity and functionality – it's incredibly easy for everyone to use and has a number of notable features.
-With 120 fps recording your gaming moments will be captured in all their glory, while the dual device and picture-in-picture effects allow you to add a second window to your recording, which is perfect for comparison or tutorial videos.
-The highlight of this awesome package is the built in video editing suite which most of the competition lacks.
-This will allow you to make a number of professional tweaks to your videos, such as adding background music, cuts, annotations and a range of other affects.
+Filmora scrn stands out among screen capture software due to its pure simplicity and functionality – it's incredibly easy for everyone to use and has a number of notable features.
+With 120 fps recording, your gaming moments will be captured in all their glory, while the dual device and picture-in-picture effects allow you to add a second window to your recording, which is perfect for comparison or tutorial videos.
+The highlight of this awesome package is the built-in video editing suite which most of the competition lacks.
+This will allow you to make a number of professional tweaks to your videos, such as adding background music, cuts, annotations and a range of other effects.
 If you're planning on displaying your videos to anyone but yourself Filmora scrn comes highly recommended.

 2. QuickTime Player

 Monosnap is another basic application that comes packed with a range of features.
 It's ideally suited for the casual or family gamer instead of the pros, but the simplicity means you shouldn't ignore it.
-Monosnap can upload your videos for you, giving you an url to share which is perfect if you're not using a video site.
-It's also great for capturing quick screen shots of your playthroughs.
-The editing software is a little on the basic side, but for ease of use it's hard to beat.
+Monosnap can upload your videos for you, giving you a URL to share which is perfect if you're not using a video site.
+It's also great for capturing quick screenshots of your playthroughs.
+The editing software is a little on the basic side, but for ease of use, it's hard to beat.
 The only real negative is that the maximum FPS is 60, so your videos will lack the resolution of premium packages.

 4. OBS Studio